 In 1889 Chase built a $50,000 ($1.3 million today) mansion with red granite columns imported from Maine.

-Chase’s Bellevue Hall was a three-story Victorian showcase of hand-cut limestone, a two-story stone barn, and a stone stable.
+Chase’s mansion—Bellevue Hall—was a three-story Victorian showcase of hand-cut limestone.
+The estate also had a two-story stone barn and a stone stable.
 Even the windmill was ornate—of stone and brick with windows and a balcony.

-Edwin E. Chase raised horses on his estate when he wasn’t working to bring stockyards and packing plants to town, developing real estate, and building the Riverside streetcar line from downtown to Riverside and the Rosedale line from downtown to the South Side.
-The Rosedale line extended from Rosedale Pavilion in the Samuels Avenue area to Fairmount and Ryan Place along Hemphill and College Avenue.
+Edwin E. Chase raised horses on his estate when he wasn’t working to bring stockyards and packing plants to town, developing real estate, and building the Rosedale streetcar line from downtown to the South Side.
+The Rosedale line extended from Rosedale Pavilion in the Samuels Avenue area to Fairmount and Ryan Place along Hemphill Street and College Avenue.
 The line went right past Bellevue Hall (see below).

 In 1888 the Fort Worth Board of Trade, of which Chase was president, published this curio: a booklet promoting Fort Worth entitled The Capitalist, a parody of Gilbert and Sullivan’s 1885 The Mikado.
 Chase’s Merchants’ Bank advertised in the booklet.

 But in 1891 Chase’s bank filed suits against him and others totaling $108,000 ($2.7 million today).
-This Jake Johnson (who lived a half-block from Chase) also was a proprietor of the Palais Royal Saloon on Main Street in 1896, so he probably was the gambler-racehorse owner Jake Johnson who was the only witness to the Short-Courtright gunfight in 1887.
-Short worked at the Palais Royal in his later years.
+The Jake Johnson mentioned in this article, who lived two blocks from Chase, was a gambler-racehorse owner and a proprietor of the Palais Royal Saloon on Main Street.
+Johnson was the only witness to the Short-Courtright gunfight in 1887.
+Luke Short worked at the Palais Royal in his later years.
 Clip is from the November 11 Dallas Morning News.

-The damaged Chase house was rebuilt about 1900 as an eight-room, two-story stone house.
-(Photo from UTA Libraries.)
+The fire-damaged Chase mansion was rebuilt about 1900 but downsized as an eight-room, two-story stone house.
+(Photo from University of Texas at Arlington Libraries.)

 In 1906 a local land syndicate bought the Chase property to develop it as a gated subdivision called “Chase Court.”
 The Telegram (and later Star-Telegram) announced building plans as lots were sold ($8,000 would be $175,000 today; $10,000 would be $230,000; $20,000 would be $460,000).

-The land syndicate rebuilt the original Chase house.
-In 1907 Elbert George Rall, a partner in the syndicate, bought the rebuilt Chase house.
-Then, after Chase Court was platted, twenty men and one mule raised the rebuilt Chase house and moved it ninety feet from lot 3 to lot 4 to rest over a full basement.
+The land syndicate rebuilt the original Chase mansion.
+In 1907 Elbert George Rall, a partner in the syndicate, bought the rebuilt mansion.
+Then, after Chase Court was platted, twenty men and one mule raised the rebuilt mansion and moved it ninety feet from lot 3 to lot 4 to rest over a full basement.
 A crowd gathered to watch.